 This layer includes 7 government documents: NIB, NPWP, SK, KKKPR, Sertifikat Standar, SPPL, and UKL-UPL.
 Most villas in Bali don't have even one of these.

-The good news: if Layer 1 is properly set up (a legitimate PT PMA with all 7 ownership documents), adding KBLI 55193 and obtaining a TDUP is straightforward through the OSS system.
+The good news: if Layer 1 is properly set up (a legitimate PT PMA with all 7 ownership documents), adding the correct accommodation KBLI and obtaining a TDUP is straightforward through the OSS system.
 It's a matter of weeks, not months.
 But if Layer 1 is missing or broken — nominee structure, wrong company type, no environmental permits — you're looking at 6–12 months of expensive legal work, with no guarantee of success.

 That's why Layer 1 is what you should verify first.
 It's the hard part.